neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 in our example) will be overwritten if their timestamp is older than the corresponding file in the source directory.

-The configuration can be changed with the `update-config` command.
+The configuration can be changed with the `update-config-file` command.

 ### Additional Transfer Configurations